shams-nahid/My-Docker-Study/01 Docker Essential/08 Single Container Workflow.md

 `AWS` recently update the `AWS Elastic Beanstalk` that can work with `docker compose`.
 By default, when platform branch is `Docker Running on 64bit Linux`, then the new feature with docker-compose works.
 In our case we will make use vanilla `Dockerfile`.

-When we set a `docker` environment in the `AWS Beanstalk`, `Beanstalk` create a virtual machine that's sole purpose is to run the docker container we provide.
+When we set a `docker` environment in the `AWS Beanstalk`, `AWS Beanstalk` create a virtual machine that's sole purpose is to run the docker container we provide.
 In the `AWS Beanstalk` there is already an built in `load-balancer`.
 So whenever the traffic flows increase, the `AWS Beanstalk` automatically increase the number of `Virtual Machine`, as well as, our container and react-app inside the container.

 Login to your `AWS` account and select the `Elastic Beanstalk` service.

 Now create an application with the following config,

-- Application name can be anything, I am using `docker-react`
+- Application name can be anything, I am using `ix-docker-react`
 - Platform should be `Docker`
 - Platform branch should be `Docker Running on 64bit Amazon Linux`
 - Platform version as `AWS Recommended`, I am using `2.16.4`